glasnt/talks/2017_07_DDDSydney/slides.md

 ---
 > The best advice we give programmers is to leave things better than how they started. <!-- .slide: class="center" -->
 ---
-> We do it with code, why don’t we do it with communities? <!-- .slide: class="center" -->
+> We do it with code, why don't we do it with communities? <!-- .slide: class="center" -->
 ---
 <br>
 <br>